PixiEditor/PixiEditor/src/README.md

     - [x] ChunkPool multithreading support
     - [x] Dispose that returns borrowed chunks
     - [ ] Finalizers that return borrowed chunks
-    - [ ] GetLatestChunk resolution parameter
+    - [x] GetLatestChunk resolution parameter
         - [x] Support for different chunk sizes in chunkpool
-        - [ ] Preview rendering for different chunk sizes
+        - [x] Rendering for different chunk sizes
         - [x] Read only interface for Chunk
     - [x] CommitedChunkStorage (used to store chunks for undo)
         - [ ] Write chunks to the hard drive?